Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Insp3ct0r.md

 Go to the link and navigate to the inspector of your browser, Me simply presses Ctr-U.

 There are 3 parts of the flag in every corner of the website including their css and js files.
-Combine them all together and you'll get the flag
+Combine them all together and you'll get the flag!

 flag:
 ```